Hong Kong pro-democracy paper Apple Daily to print last edition on Thursday - News Break

 About 200 police raided the paper’s newsroom in August last year, when Lai was arrested on suspicion of colluding with foreign forces, and again last week, by 500 police, when five other executives were detained.

-On both occasions, the paper said it increased its print run to 500,000 the following day from the usual 80,000, and residents of the city of 7.5 million queued up at news stands to buy it to show their anger at the crackdown.
+On both occasions, the paper increased its print run to 500,000 the following day from the usual 80,000 and people queued up at news stands to buy the paper to show their anger at the crackdown.

-Apple Daily, whose online version will stop updating, said it expected to print one million copies on Thursday.
+Media reported Apple Daily was expected to print one million copies on Thursday.
+The paper said its online version will also stop updating.

-“The arrests of Apple Daily staff, seizing of journalistic materials and freezing of its assets will send a shiver down the spine of all media outlets operating in Hong Kong," said Amnesty International's Asia-Pacific regional director Yamini Mishra.
+Last week’s pictures of police sitting at reporters’ desks and footage of them loading vans with journalistic materials sent chills through the media in the former British colony.

-The police action was seen as the most direct attack on Hong Kong's freewheeling media since Beijing regained control of the city in 1997.
+The raid was seen as the most direct attack on Hong Kong’s freewheeling media since Beijing regained control of the city in 1997.

-Authorities in Hong Kong have said the moves against Apple Daily were not targeting the media industry or press freedom.

-Hong Kong leader Lam and other pro-Beijing officials have said it has restored stability after months of often-violent pro-democracy protests.
+Supporters of the law say it has restored stability after months of at times violent pro-democracy protests.

+Apple Daily, which is published by Next Digital and employs hundreds of journalists, said the decision to close was “based on employee safety and manpower considerations”.

+Since the raid, the newspaper has suffered mass resignations and entire departments had to close.

-The Taiwan arm of Apple Daily said it would continue to publish online given its independent finances.
+The Taiwan arm of Apple Daily, which stopped publishing its print version last month, said it would continue to publish online given its independent finances.

 Apple Daily has come under increasing pressure since Lai was arrested last year under the security legislation.

 Police last week froze assets of companies linked to the newspaper and arrested five executives, effectively choking its operations.
-On Wednesday, police arrested a columnist on suspicion of conspiring to collude with foreign forces.
+On Wednesday, police arrested a columnist on suspicion of conspiring to collude with a foreign country or foreign forces.

 Authorities have said dozens of Apple Daily articles may have violated the security law, the first instance of authorities taking aim at media reports under the legislation.

+Two Hong Kong pro-Beijing newspapers, Wen Wei Po and Ta Kung Pao, published special pages on Wednesday, portraying Lai as a “dog-like animal”, a “traitor” and a shoe-shiner doing the bidding of the United States.

 Next Digital has been kept afloat by loans from Lai.
-In May, Reuters reported exclusively that Hong Kong’s security chief had sent letters to branches of HSBC (HSBA.L) and Citibank (C.N) threatening up to seven years’ jail for any dealings with the billionaire' s accounts in the city.
+In May, Reuters reported exclusively that Hong Kong’s security chief had sent letters to branches of HSBC and Citibank threatening up to seven years’ jail for any dealings with the billionaire’s accounts in the city.

-A handful of Beijing supporters celebrated the paper's demise with champagne and a "Fake News" banner in front of its headquarters.
+A handful of Beijing supporters celebrated the paper’s demise with champagne and a banner reading “Fake News” in front of its headquarters.

+Reader Alan Tso, 30, shouted “Thank you” through the fence at staff leaving the building.